guymers/foobie/modules/docs/src/main/mdoc/docs/13-Unit-Testing.md

 ## Unit Testing

-The YOLO-mode query checking feature demonstrated in an earlier chapter is also available as a trait you can mix into your [ScalaTest](http://www.scalatest.org/), [MUnit](https://scalameta.org/munit) or [Weaver](https://disneystreaming.github.io/weaver-test/) unit tests.
+Query checking is available as a trait you can mix into your [ScalaTest](http://www.scalatest.org/), [MUnit](https://scalameta.org/munit) or [Weaver](https://disneystreaming.github.io/weaver-test/) unit tests.

 ### Setting Up

-As with earlier chapters we set up a `Transactor` and YOLO mode.
+As with earlier chapters we set up a `Transactor`.
 We will also use the `doobie-scalatest` module.

 ```scala mdoc:silent
 import doobie.*